Barr told Trump about investigation into discarded Pennsylvania ballots that president seized on as evidence of widespread fraud

 “It is the position of the Democratic Party that every legitimate vote should count, and we would not be satisfied if in fact a couple of votes were somehow inadvertently set aside.
 That would be inappropriate,” he said.
 “But there is no evidence of fraud or conspiracy.”

 In a statement, Luzerne County said the contractor began work at the elections bureau on Sept.
 14 and was assigned to sort mail.
-The discarded ballots were discovered two days later by the elections bureau director and the contractor was removed, the county said.
+The discarded ballots were discovered two days later by the elections bureau director, and the contractor was removed, the county said.

 “While the actions of this individual has cast a concern, the above statement shows that the system of checks and balances set forth in Pennsylvania elections works,” the statement said.
 “An error was made, a public servant discovered it and reported it to law enforcement.”